zhangkanqi/zhangkanqi.github.io/_pages/sections/intro.md

 My current research interests include _computer (micro)architecture security, hardware verification and testing_, especially the detection of vulnerabilities and bugs in open-source processors at the RTL (Register-Transfer Level) stage.
-If you are interested in collaboration or have any questions, please feel free to contact me 😃 (zhangkanqi@iie.ac.cn).
+If you are interested in collaboration or have any questions, please feel free to contact me 😃.